TDS2K5/fried-egg/README.md

 # FriedEgg - Sunny side up AI assistant

-FriedEgg is a Tony Stark inspired, voice-activated cum text-based virtual assistant designed to perform tasks such as web browsing, playing music, fetching news, and responding to user queries, powered by Google Gemini 2.5-flash model.
+FriedEgg is a Tony Stark inspired, voice+text-based virtual assistant designed to perform tasks such as web browsing, playing music, fetching news, and responding to user queries, powered by Google Gemini 2.5-flash model.

 ---